EPFL-Center-for-Imaging/image-analysis-field-guide/src/sections/getting_started/python_setup.md

 You can install packages using your terminal and a **package manager** program.
 By default, Python includes a package manager called `pip` which lets you install packages from the official Python Package Index, also known as [PyPI](https://pypi.org/).

-Let's install Scikit-image in your virtual environment.
-The collection of algorithms and tools that this library provides will certainly be useful!

-Type the following command in your terminal:
+Let's install Scikit-image in your `project-env` virtual environment.
+To do so, type the following command in your terminal:

 ```
 pip install scikit-image